Committees

 Hon.
 Aurora Martinez Jones, 126th District Court

 Hon.
-Arose Nielsen, Juvenile Court, Hampden County, Massachusetts
+Arose Neilsen, Juvenile Court, Hampden County

 Ms. Janelle Price, Price Legal Practice

 Hon.
-Daniela Reali-Ferrari, San Diego Superior Court
+Renee Stackhouse, San Diego County Superior Court

 Hon.
 Mindy Walker, Jefferson County District Court